Palpitations: Signs and symptoms

-Palpitation associated with chest pain suggests coronary artery disease, or if the chest pain is relieved by leaning forward, pericardial disease is suspected.
-Palpitation associated with light-headedness, fainting or near fainting suggest low blood pressure and may signify a life-threatening abnormal heart rhythm.
+Palpitations associated with chest discomfort or chest pain suggests coronary artery disease.
+Palpitation associated with light-headedness, fainting or near fainting suggest low blood pressure and may signify a life-threatening cardiac dysrhythmia.
 Palpitation that occurs regularly with exertion suggests a rate-dependent bypass tract or hypertrophic cardiomyopathy.

-If a benign cause for these concerning symptoms cannot be found at the initial visit, then ambulatory monitoring or prolonged heart monitoring in the hospital might be warranted.
+If a benign cause for these symptoms isn't found at the first visit, then prolonged heart monitoring at home or in the hospital setting may be needed.
 Noncardiac symptoms should also be elicited since the palpitations may be caused by a normal heart responding to a metabolic or inflammatory condition.
-Weight loss suggests hyperthyroidism.
+Weight loss could suggest hyperthyroidism.
 Palpitation can be precipitated by vomiting or diarrhea that leads to electrolyte disorders and hypovolemia.
 Hyperventilation, hand tingling, and nervousness are common when anxiety or panic disorder is the cause of the palpitations.

 Causes

-The current knowledge of the neural pathways responsible for the perception of the heartbeat is not clearly elucidated.
+The responsibility for the perception of heartbeat by neural pathways is not clear.
 It has been hypothesized that these pathways include different structures located both at the intra-cardiac and extra-cardiac level.
-Palpitations are a widely diffused complaint and particularly in subjects affected by structural heart disease.
-The list of etiologies of palpitations is long, and in some cases, the etiology is unable to be determined.
-In one study reporting the etiology of palpitations, 43% were found to be of cardiac etiology, 31% of psychiatric etiology and approximately 10% were classified as miscellaneous (medication induced, thyrotoxicosis, caffeine, cocaine, anemia, amphetamine, mastocytosis).
+Palpitations are a widely diffuse complaint and particularly in subjects affected by structural heart disease.
+The list of causes of palpitations is long, and in some cases, the etiology is unable to be determined.
+In one study reporting the etiology of palpitations, 43% were found to be cardiac, 31% psychiatric, and approximately 10% were classified as miscellaneous (medication induced, thyrotoxicosis, caffeine, cocaine, anemia, amphetamine, mastocytosis).

 The cardiac etiologies of palpitations are the most life-threatening and include ventricular sources (premature ventricular contractions (PVC), ventricular tachycardia and ventricular fibrillation), atrial sources (atrial fibrillation, atrial flutter) high output states (anemia, AV fistula, Paget's disease of bone or pregnancy), structural abnormalities (congenital heart disease, cardiomegaly, aortic aneurysm, or acute left ventricular failure), and miscellaneous sources (postural orthostatic tachycardia syndrome abbreviated as POTS, Brugada syndrome, and sinus tachycardia).
+Palpitations can be a symptom of mast cell activation syndrome (MCAS).

-Palpitation can be attributed to one of four main causes:
+Palpitation can be attributed to one of five main causes: